How to Wash Your Hands Accurately

 When to Use Hand Sanitizer

-In order to be appropriately effective, the hand sanitizer must be alcohol-based and contain at least 60% alcohol.
+To be appropriately effective, the hand sanitizer must be alcohol-based and contain at least 60% alcohol.
 Note that hand sanitizer isn’t a substitute for soap and water for removing germs.
 It is also not as effective when your hands are visibly soiled or have been exposed to chemicals.

 When using hand sanitizer, remember to use a lot enough to completely cover both hands.
 Then, rub your hands together while still wet, interlacing the fingers frequently, until they’re completely dry.